 That being said, this is totally delicious without doing that.
 A balsamic reduction is a personal choice in this recipe.
 I did not do this and the salad was amazingly wonderful.

-- parmesan cheese – This is optional.
+- Parmesan cheese – This is optional.
 I didn’t use it at all, but it would be delicious if you want to use it.
 Simply sprinkle some on as a garnish at serving.

-How To Make Cavatappi Pasta
+How To Make This Cavatappi Pasta Recipe

 This delicious salad is easy to make and works great as either a side dish or a main course.